latticexyz/mud/guides/introduction.md

 # Introduction

 MUD is a framework for Ethereum applications.
-At its core are a set of contract interfaces and conventions for how to use them.
+At its core are a set of contract interfaces and conventions for using them.
 These core interfaces and libraries enable a broad set of peripheral tools, integrations, and libraries, to make the development of on-chain applications more streamlined.

 ## Why MUD was built